mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ![general tab](images/load_general_tab_regular.png)

-The first tab in the the TDM Task window which holds general information about a task.
+The first tab in the TDM Task window which holds general information about a task.

 ### Task Title